sentfromspacevr/robust-weight-transfer/README.md

 Weight transfer code is based on https://github.com/rin-23/RobustSkinWeightsTransferCode/tree/main

-You can find a tutorial on the Gumroad page of the addon https://sentfromspacevr.gumroad.com/l/robust-weight-transfer
+You can find a tutorial on the Jinxxy page of the addon https://jinxxy.com/SentFromSpaceVR/robust-weight-transfer

 ## Development